Well, here we are Human Garage family: it’s 2017. I’m reflecting on what 2016 brought us as a young and growing company where mind and body repair and

 The young boy in front of me was growing weary with an unknown delay a few rows in front of us.
 He started to pout and complain quite loudly, something most of us were doing in our heads.

-His mom turned to him: “Sweety, remember what I taught you about patience?”
+His mom turned to him: “Sweetie, remember what I taught you about patience?”

 The young boy, with a giant smile across his face, exclaimed proudly: “I didn’t bring patience with me today, Mommy.
 I left it at home.”
 He began to giggle, proud of his wit.